 Also, from Table 2, the value of ‘Pa’ at an indoor temperature of 25 degrees Celsius and the required humidity of 60% RH is 0.0190.

 Since it is a residential pool, from the activity factor table, we can consider activity factor Fa=0.5.

 When we put all value in the above formula, we get a capacity of 8.81 liters per hour, which equals to 202 liters per day.

-The same calculation can use for pool and spa dehumidifiers.
+The same Dehumidifier calculator can use for pool and spa.